Skip to content

 Published

-“An independent FTC is crucial to free and open marketplaces,” said Jay Speer, VPLC Executive Director.
+“An independent FTC is crucial to free and open marketplaces, which are essential to our economic system,” said Jay Speer, Executive Director of Virginia Poverty Law Center.

 Related News and Insights